luomus/finbif-geo-convert/api.md

 * Upload a data file for conversion
 * Poll the status of a conversion
 * Download the converted file in a geographic format
-* See a list of supported output formats

 ### **Conversion Status & Automatic Redirection**